 STA 2023: Statistics (In-Class)

 I. Semester Information

 Course Information: STA 2023: Statistics

 Credit Hours/Contact Hours: 3 credit hours, 3 hours lecture

 Pre-Requisites: Math placement test score (PERT: 114-122 (or) Accuplacer Algebra: 72-87 (or) SAT Math: 24.0 (or) ACT Math: 19) or minimum grade of "C" in MAT 0012 or Flexible

 Placement

-Current Semester: Spring 2023
+Semester, Year, and Section Number: Fall 2023, CRN#80419

+The syllabus is subject to change.
+The syllabus for the course will be available to students by the first day of class.

 II.
 Contact Information

-Instructor: Keith Owens, Professor of Mathematics
+Instructor: Keith Owens

 Instructor Credentials:

-• A.A., Gulf Coast Community College • B.S., University of Florida • M.S., Mathematical Sciences, University of West Florida Instructor Phone: 850-769-1551 ext 5877 Instructor Email: kowens@gulfcoast.edu Division Chair: Angelia Reynolds, areynolds@gulfcoast.edu; 850-872-3852 Division Administrative Assistant: Scott Spencer, sspencer@gulfcoast.edu; 850-747-3229 III.
+• A.A., Gulf Coast Community College B.S., University of Florida • M.S., Mathematical Sciences, University of West Florida Instructor Phone: 850-769-1551 ext 5877 Instructor Email: kowens@gulfcoast.edu Division Chair: Angelia Reynolds, areynolds@gulfcoast.edu; 850-872-3852 Division Administrative Assistant: Scott Spencer, sspencer@gulfcoast.edu; 850-747-3229 III.
 Approved Course Materials and Resources Textbook: Elementary Statistics, Larson, 7th edition, 2019, Pearson, ISBN 9780134683416 (hardcover) or 9780134683751 (loose-leaf) Required Materials: TI-83/84 family calculator.

 IV.
 Curriculum Course Description: Topics include summarization of data, probability, probability distributions, normal distribution, statistical estimation, testing hypotheses, linear correlation/regression, and non-parametric statistics.
 (The combination of STA2023 and STA2122 will not meet the six-hour math General Education requirement.
 An additional three hours in math will be required.)
 Method of Instruction: This course is conducted by the lecture-question-demonstration method.
 At the beginning of the period, questions from the previous lectures and problem assignments are discussed.
 Following these discussions, the instructor lectures on current material from the text.
 Proofs and demonstrations of methods are presented thoroughly, when not beyond the scope of the course and the background of the students.
 A short summary is given and a problem assignment is made.
 Small group activity is encouraged.
 The use of the graphing calculator is demonstrated in class.
 Students are also encouraged to use the videos available in Canvas.
 Short review quizzes are given throughout the semester.
-Unit tests and the final exam times are announced in advance through the daily academic schedule.
+Unit tests are announced in advance through the daily academic schedule.
 Unit tests are returned and a key provided for review.
 Broad Goals of this Course: